maymai/an-adventurer-like-you/README.md

 # an-adventurer-like-you
 ## This are random Python scripts
-Mostly tutorials or challenges
-And trying some things on GitHUb
+Mostly tutorials or challenges and trying some things on GitHUb